Main cyCombine workflow (Python port)

 Inspect the batch effect

-Before correction we compute a quick PCA-UMAP and color the cells by batch.
-A visible per-batch split means the technical variation would otherwise dominate any downstream clustering or embedding.
+Before correction, we compute a PCA-UMAP and color cells by batch.
+A per-batch split suggests that technical variation may affect downstream clustering or embedding.

 fig = pcpl.plot_dimred(adata, kind='umap', color='batch', seed=0)